iL0g1c/OspreyEyesSurveillanceTools/README.md

 1. This does not completly stop callsign changes, as you can just create a new account to log in with.
 This will be a lot more difficult (email and phone number verification), but will hopefully cut down a lot of this type of FRP.
 2. The user has to be online on GeoFS for their callsign to update in the database.
 If they change their callsign, but don't join the server, this script won't detect that.
 This shouldn't be a problem though, since they can't commit FRP while offline.
 3. The GUI is very basic/unstable, and the search algorithm does not work well.
-4. In the beta there is no error catch system for the bot, and it can take up to 30 seconds for a command to fetch a response.
+4. There is no error catch system for the bot, and it can take up to 30 seconds for a command to fetch a response.

-## Planned Features
-1. Porting to other Operating Systems besides Windows.
-2. Improved performance
+5. Support for the gui, callsignTracker, and hoster has been stopped.

 Feel free to suggest more ideas/bugs in the ideas tab.